A story about four generations

 René Rogel (3rd generation) in Lyss, around 1960

-Peter's father also learned the profession of optician and worked as a watchmaker and optician in shops in Zurich, Biel, Lyss and Lucerne.
+Peter Rogel's father also trained as an optician and worked as a watchmaker and optician in shops in Zurich, Biel, Lyss, and Lucerne.
 He took over his father Josef's business in 1967 and ran it until his retirement in 2003.

 Rogel Watches & Jewellery, Zug, around 1976